chrissm23/ParallelKDEpy/README.md

 Currently, there are two estimators available:

-- `"parallelEstimator"`: As described in [Sustay Martinez *et al.* (2025)], this estimator is designed for high-dimensional data and can be run on both CPU and GPU.
+- `"gradepro"`: As described in [Sustay Martinez *et al.* (2025)], this estimator is designed for high-dimensional data and can be run on both CPU and GPU.
-- `"rotEstimator"`: Implements the rules of thumb (Silverman and Scott) for bandwidth selection.
-It makes use of some of the routines from `:parallelEstimator` to evaluate the density on a grid.
+- `"rot"`: Implements the rules of thumb (Silverman and Scott) for bandwidth selection.
+It makes use of some of the routines from `:gradepro` to evaluate the density on a grid.

 ## Julia Package